 - PO Financing is not a loan

-- A PO Financing with BusinessCash.com includes AR Management
+- PO Financing includes AR Management

 - You can leverage our fulfillment and logistics expertise

-- Credit protection against bankruptcy through Non Recourse Factoring
+- Credit protection against bankruptcy through Non-Recourse Factoring

 How Factoring Works With Personal and Business Credit Issues

 Having bad credit is an endless cycle if you are a small business owner.
-You need a line of credit to expand your business, but no business lender will give you the chance with a bad credit score.
+You need a line of credit to expand your business, but no business lender will give you a chance with a bad credit score.
 You find yourself stuck waiting to complete your contracts and then for your customers to pay their invoices.
 There is no way to get ahead.

 A Merchant Cash Advance Loan is NOT Invoice Factoring

 Merchant Cash Advances should be the last resort for any business owner with bad credit.
 The problem is that many small business owners are not educated about factoring.
 They, therefore, go straight to the risky Cash Advance lending companies that vigorously advertise.
-There are some major differences between factoring and cash advances that you should know.
+There are some significant differences between factoring and cash advances that you should know.